functions-lab/geo2sigmap/package/README.md

 ```

 ### 5) Generate Roads When Building Data Source is Overture
-You can generate roads when using Overture as the building data source.
+You can generate roads when using Overture as the building data source and LiDAR/DEM terrain are disabled.
 Use the `--generate-roads` flag, and specify a material type with `--road-visual-material` (followed by a `<MATERIAL_ID>`) that is visually distinct from the ground material (by default, the road visual material will be the same as the ground material and therefore not visible).

 ```
 console